How to sign up for IPO Access

 Most Robinhood users are eligible for IPO Access, but there are a few exceptions:

-There are some regulatory requirements that define individuals who are generally restricted from taking part in IPOs.
-Generally, if you are employed by or associated with a broker-dealer, portfolio manager, or other financial institution or an immediate family member of someone fitting this criteria, you may be restricted from participation.
+There are some regulatory requirements that identify individuals who are generally restricted from participating in IPOs.
+For instance, if you are employed by or associated with a broker-dealer or are a portfolio manager, or are an immediate family member of such a person and materially support or receive material support from the person, you may be restricted from participation.
 For more information, see FINRA Rules 5130 and 5131.
-You or your immediate family member can also reach out to your company’s compliance department to verify if you can participate.
+Your company’s compliance department may be able to provide additional guidance as to whether you or your immediate family members can participate.

-There are some regulatory requirements that define individuals who are generally restricted from taking part in IPOs.
-If you aren't sure of your restricted person or eligibility status, you may want to contact the compliance department of the company that invited you to their DSP.
+There are some regulatory requirements that restrict participation in DSPs.
+If you aren't sure of your eligibility status, you may want to contact the compliance department of the company that invited you to participate in its DSP.
 For more information, see FINRA Rule 5130.

-Like any investment you make, you can sell the shares you received through IPO Access at any point in time.
-However, if you sell IPO shares within 30 days of the IPO, it's considered "flipping" and you may be prevented from participating in IPOs for 60 days.
+You can sell the shares you received through IPO Access at any point in time.
+However, if you sell IPO shares within 30 days of the IPO, it's considered "flipping" and you may be prevented from participating in IPO Access for 60 days.
 This policy applies to all IPOs offered on IPO Access.

 IPOs can be risky and speculative investments, and may not be appropriate for every investor.
 Learn more.